-Keep Things Out in the Open (Part IV)
+Keep Your Dating Life Out in the Open (Part 4)

-As I’ve done almost everything, but get on my knees and beg you to keep things out in the open when it comes to your dating life, have you been thinking:
+As I’ve done almost everything, but get on my knees and beg you to keep your dating life out in the open, have you been thinking:

 “MJ, You’re not getting this.
 No one else knows about this issue we’re struggling with!
 It’s too embarrassing to share.”

 If this is your situation, please stop a moment and pray for God to open your eyes to the danger of where you are.
 BEFORE YOU READ ANY FURTHER.